 If you are an owner, commercial or residential tenant of one of the buildings in the 34th Street Partnership District, download and complete this form.

 Awards + Press

-Since the launch of the 34th Street Partnership in 1989, then one of New York’s first Business Improvement Districts, the Partnership has consistently been credited as innovators in the realm of public space management.
+In 1989, at the request of then-Mayor Ed Koch, formation of the 34th Street Partnership began, and in 1992 the Partnership was officially established as one of New York’s first Business Improvement Districts.
+34SP was instrumental in 34th Street’s dramatic renaissance in the 1990s, and has consistently been credited as innovators in the realm of public space management.
 As our efforts have grown, we continue to receive distinction for our work in the form of awards and mentions in some of New York’s most prominent media outlets.

 The 34th Street Partnership has received various awards and honors in areas ranging from Design and Landscape Architecture to Neighborhood Development and Social Entrepreneurship.
 Read More